35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ### Full Disk Encryption on Garuda Linux backed by TPM 2.0

 **Very important note**:
 *Make a backup of your data.
-Any incompatabilities, or mistakes during the procedures, may lead to irrevertible data loss!!!*
+Any incompatibilities, or mistakes while following the procedures, may lead to irrevertible data loss!!!*

 # Introduction